 Place your original Will somewhere safe.

 Your solicitor will keep your Will safe, probably at no cost.
-But he may insist on drawing it for you first and will expect your executors to come to him when you die, to instruct him for the probate work.
+But they may insist on drawing it for you first and will expect your executors to come to them when you die, to instruct them for the probate work.

 You can also leave your Will with your bank, but they do charge for keeping any possessions.
 The procedures for withdrawing it may be somewhat tedious too.